unbit/vpn-ws/README.md

 make vpn-ws-client
 ```

-You can build a static binary version too of the server with:
+You can build a static binary version too of the server (where supported) with:

 ```sh
 make vpn-ws-static